jamieyoung5/SWM-F/CODE_OF_CONDUCT.md

-# Code of Coduct
+# Code of Conduct

-# Our Standards
+## Our Standards

 - Everyone is respectful in others opinions/ideas.

 - Gracefully accepting constructive criticism.

-- Taking opinions onboard and no conflicts.
+- Taking team members opinions onboard and not conflicting with eachother.

-- Not PRs can be merged without an approval.
+- No PRs can be merged without an approval.

 - Not showing up to calls results in catching up in your own time.